 Using animal and cellular models and translational approaches in humans, Cohen investigates the transcriptional basis for the harmful and health-protecting effects of fat deposits and the adipocytes they contain.
 Ultimately, he hopes to develop ways to engineer healthier fat by manipulating the regulation of traits associated with different types of adipocytes.

-As a postdoc, Cohen identified a promising target for this approach, PRDM16, which binds in a complex with other proteins to regulate gene expression.
+Cohen identified a promising target for this approach, PRDM16, which binds in a complex with other proteins to regulate gene expression.
 Cohen and his colleagues found PRDM16 acts as a molecular switch that determines some of the key functional differences between visceral and subcutaneous fat.
 It does so by activating beige adipocytes, prompting them to burn calories rather than store them.
 When they knocked out the PRDM16 gene in mice, beige adipocytes no longer functioned properly, and the animals developed obesity, insulin resistance, and fatty liver.
 Meanwhile, their subcutaneous fat came to resemble visceral fat, both on molecular and morphological levels.

 Cohen is now investigating whether a lack of PRDM16 produces the negative health effects associated with visceral fat or whether some other regulatory factor is involved.
 With mouse models developed as part of his work on transcriptional control, Cohen is also studying the interactions between adipocytes and conditions such as hypertension, cardiovascular disease, and cancer.